gruis/pry-remote-em/README.md

 ```

 ## Shell Commands
-If the pry-remote-em service is started with the ``allow_shell_cmds:
+Unless the pry-remote-em service is started with the ``allow_shell_cmds:
-true`` option set it will spawn sub processes for any command prefixed
+false`` option set it will spawn sub processes for any command prefixed
 with a '.'.

 ```